epccs/RPUadpt/readme.md

 [Host2Remote]: https://github.com/epccs/RPUftdi/tree/master/Host2Remote

-When avrdude opens the serial port it pulls the nDTR line low and the manager broadcast the bootload address which places everything in lockout except the host and the microcontroller board that was addressed.
+When avrdude opens the serial port it pulls the nDTR line low (nRTS is used on Raspberry Pi).
+The manager broadcast the bootload address when it sees nDTR (or nRTS) set active which places everything in lockout except the host and the controller board that was addressed.
 The address is held in the manager on the RPUadpt shield which is running [Remote] firmware.
-Replacing the [RPUno] dos not change the address of the location, but replacing the RPUadpt or modify its address (by I2C) does.
+Replacing the [RPUno] dos not change the address of the location, but replacing the RPUadpt or changing its address (by I2C) does.

 [Remote]: ./Remote

 ## AVR toolchain